simonox/smart-energy-monitor/software/firmware/energy-montior/README.md

 ##### Credentials

-To connect to your wifi and access your MQTT server you have to add this to an `environment` [header file](./02-energy-monitor-mqtt/environment.h):
+To connect to your Wifi and access your MQTT server you have to add this to an `environment` [header file](./02-energy-monitor-mqtt/environment.h):

 ```C
 // Replace with your network credentials